 Website Evolution is Inevitable

-My advice to small business owners is to get out there and become visible.
+My advice to small business owners is to get out on the playing field and become visible.
 Use your website to research what works, what your target audience wants and adjust as necessary.
-Waiting for website perfection before you venture out onto the Internet does not have any advantages and in fact, will cost your business in the long run.
+Waiting for website perfection before you venture out onto the Internet does not have any advantages.
+In fact, waiting will cost your business in the long run.

 Leave perfection to the Olympic athletes.
 The perfect performance and perfect score is their goal and for those competing, it is expected.
-For those of us running a small business, our main goal is to grow our revenue and profits.
+For those of us running a small business, our main goal is to strive for progress and not perfection and grow our revenue and profits.

 What is your view on waiting for perfection in your business?